spacebanana420/bananaconf/README.md

-# bananaconf
+# Bananaconf

-Scala library for reading and writing plain text config files
+Bananaconf is a simple library for reading and writing plain text config files.
+The library itself is very small, providing you freedom to setup configurations as you wish.

+This repository is brand new and in early development.